mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 };
 ```

-If the client have passed a username to the `connect` call we set the username, after that with `io()` we establish new Socket.io connection.
-We are going to use it for receiving `USER_CONNECTED` and `USER_DISCONNECTED` events.
+If the client have passed username to the `connect` call, we set the username, after that with `io()` we establish new socket.io connection.
+The socket.io connection is going to be used for receiving `USER_CONNECTED` and `USER_DISCONNECTED` events.
 Once we have been connected to the socket.io server, we bind to these events.

 In the snippet: